 Varig (RG)

-The type played a significant role in the airline’s fleet, becoming the primary aircraft for RG’s long-haul flights.
-In addition to operating in North America, Europe and Asia, the MD-11 has also worked on busier South America and domestic routes.
+Nine more MD-11s would join the fleet, all ex-Garuda Indonesia examples.
+The type played a significant role in Varig’s fleet, becoming the primary aircraft for its long-haul flights.
+In addition to operating in North America, Europe, and Asia, the MD-11 has also flown on busier South American and domestic routes.

 VASP (VP)

-On July 27, 1996, VASP introduced its new Sao Paulo (GRU) – Los Angeles (LAX) – Osaka (KIX) service.
+On July 27, 1996, VASP introduced its new São Paulo (GRU)-Los Angeles (LAX)-Osaka (KIX) service.
 The aircraft on the inaugural flight, MD-11 (PP-SPK), was christened ‘Kasato Maru.’
 This was the name of the ship on which the first Japanese emigrants arrived in Brazil on June 18, 1908.

 VIASA (VA)